emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Mapple.tv
+### Score: 15/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Very nice UI, looks modern, search works well. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Has decent content sorting, but more discoverability options could be added. 🟡
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site works well and looks good on mobile. ✔️
+1. Site does have a custom player. ✔️
+1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

+***
 ## MovieMaze
 ### Score: 14/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️